 This Writing Intensive course provides a comprehensive overview of the development, learning and teaching of literacy from kindergarten through grade six.
 Topics include the relationship between written and spoken language and oral language development in children in culturally, academically, and linguistically diverse groups, literacy assessment, emergent literacy, phonemic awareness, reading/writing fluency, reading comprehension, and literacy across the curriculum.
 Students must register for co-op internship.

-Prerequisite: ELL101, ELN120, ENG102, ESL/R099, MAT096, SSY105
+Prerequisite: ELL101, ELN120, ENG102, ESL/R099, MAT096, SSY105 Corequisite: CPB011

-Corequisite: CPB011
+Corequisite: CI DOI I

-ELE204 Language and Literacy in Secondary Education
+ELE204 Language and Literacy in Secondary Education 3 credits; 3 hours

-This Writing Intensive course is designed to promote students' understanding of the importance of issues concerning language and literacy in secondary education and their relevance to class-room practices.
+This Writing Intensive course is designed to promote students' understanding of the importance of issues concerning language and literacy in secondary education and their relevance to classroom practices.
 Students will learn about first and second language acquisition, dialects, discourses and other language abilities, communicative styles, language complexity, and strategies for teaching content-area material to a diverse student body.
 Students must register for fieldwork and reflective seminar.

-Prerequisite: ELL101, ELN120, ENG102, MAT096

-Corequisites: ELE113, ELE114
+Prerequisite: ELL101, ELN120, ENG102, MAT096 Corequisites: ELE113, ELE114